SATO-AEP/webaep-api/README.md

 `<script src="libs/webaep-api.min.js"></script>`

-This will attach the API to the global `sato` object.
+This will attach the API to the global `webaep` object.

 ## Build